Hello there, I am Hinnerk, founder of ScreenAware. Great you are interested in how we handle the privacy/security of your personal data!

 The ScreenAware marketing site basically displays static information which allows you to learn about the ScreenAware functionality, pricing, help pages etc. Some help texts are hosted by Intercom (see below) at help.screenaware.com.

 The ScreenAware activity dashboard shows you how time spent in front of your computer relates to your (business) projects or clients.
 Additionally it allows you to configure how ScreenAware detects this project relation.

-There is no active server logging in place (for the techies: load balancer and nginx logs being fully disabled) so no information regarding your visits to the above websites is being recorded with the exception of the two services below:
+There is no active server logging in place (for the techies: load balancer and nginx logs being fully disabled) so no information regarding your visits to the above websites is being recorded with the exception of the three services below:

 We use the external service Intercom to keep an oversight over all communication we have with you.
 This includes the chat widget on the lower right of most pages as well as any email you may sent to firstname.lastname@example.org.

 Personal information about you is only stored once you use the chat widget in the lower right of the website or send an email to email@example.com.
 In such cases the information transmitted to Intercom is:

 The responsible entity behind Intercom is: Intercom R&D Unlimited Company, 2nd Floor, Stephen Court, 18-21 St. Stephen’s Green, Dublin 2, Republic of Ireland

 We also use the external service Google Analytics to collect standard internet log information which basically means tracking which pages you visit on our websites.
 We do this to find out where things on our website might be confusing so we can improve texts and navigation.
 All such logged information is anonymized before being sent to Google servers (in particular your IP-address being shortened so it can not be traced back to you).
 A cookie is being sent to your browser to relate such page views over multiple sessions which allows us to for example see how many people come back to the website repeatedly but not who those people are.